ilyuhi4/abc_store/README.md

 6. Using CrispyForms - done
 7. Include navbar in template and create it (lazy URL) - done
 8. Output list of objects in template table with CSS - done
-9. Make search form: query objects from DB
+9. Make search form: query objects from DB on list ims page - done
 10. Using validation and prevent duplicate (normalize)
 11. Updating data
 12. Deleting data with confirmation